-Vaping – the act of inhaling a vaporized liquid from an electronic device – is the latest trend in tobacco use, and it’s alarmingly prevalent among today’s teens.
+Vaping – the act of inhaling a vaporized liquid from an electronic device – is alarmingly prevalent among Colorado teens.

 Despite myths that vapes only contain “harmless water vapor,” that is not the case.
 There are hundreds of different vape products, which may include a range of ingredients including nicotine, chemical additives, flavorings and THC, the active ingredient in marijuana.

-These devices go by many names including e-cigarettes, smokeless cigarettes, vaporizers, vape pens, mods, tanks, cigalikes, JUUL, e-hookah and hookah pens.
+These devices go by many names including e-cigarettes, e-cigs, smokeless cigarettes, Juul, Puff Bar, vaporizers, vape, vape pens, mods, tanks, cigalikes, e-hookah and hookah pens.

 Watch this video to get familiar with vape and vape devices, plus learn how the issue impacts Colorado youth.

 Vaping is an ongoing problem among teens and young adults in Colorado and across the country, despite the fact that it is illegal to buy vape products until age 21.